katzer/cordova-plugin-local-notifications/README.md

 - [bugfix:] Callbacks for non-repeating notifications were not called if they were not created in the current app instance on iOS.
 - [enhancement:] Added 'secondly' and 'minutely' as new repeat time aliases.
 - [bugfix:] `sound:null` didnt work for Android.
 The default sound was played.
+- [feature:] New interface `isScheduled` to check wether a notification with an ID is pending.
+- [feature:] New interface `getScheduledIds` to retrieve a list with all currently pending notifications.

 #### Version 0.7.2 (09.02.2014)
 - [enhancement:] Avoid blocking the main thread (on Android) **(dpogue)**.